cozy/cozy-stack/doc/architecture.md

 ### Redis

-Redis is optional when there is a single cozy stack running, and is used to synchronize the Cozy Stacks else: distributed locks for special operations like installing an application, queues for recurrent jobs, etc. As a bonus, it can also be used to cache some frequently used documents.
+Redis is optional when there is a single cozy stack running.
+When available, it is used to synchronize the Cozy Stacks: distributed locks for special operations like installing an application, queues for recurrent jobs, etc. As a bonus, it can also be used to cache some frequently used documents.

 ### Databases